More about: 12 Best Flamenco shows in Madrid

 If you are interested in attending a flamenco show, you may also be interested in

-If you are curious about the world of flamenco and want to see a show, it means you like tradition and authenticity.
-It's difficult to find an experience similar to seeing a flamenco show, whether in Madrid or any other city, but it's very possible that your curiosity and respect for tradition will make you enjoy an experience that, for me, although different, is one of the most authentic you can have in Madrid: a guided tour.
+If you're curious about the world of flamenco and want to see a show, it means you like tradition and authenticity.
+It's hard to find an experience similar to seeing a flamenco show, whether in Madrid or any other city, but it's very possible that your curiosity and respect for tradition will make you really enjoy an experience that, for me, although different, is one of the most authentic you can have in Madrid: a guided tour.

 If you want to round off your trip with a dose of culture, I recommend visiting the Royal Palace of Madrid.
-Located in the heart of the historic centre, you'll love the building's exterior, but inside it's a real gem.
-In this article you can find opening hours, prices, ticket types and more.
-Royal Palace of Madrid Tickets and Tours.
+Located in the heart of the historic centre, you will love the building's exterior, but inside it is a real gem.
+In this article you can find opening hours, prices, ticket types, etc. Royal Palace of Madrid Tickets and Tours.